kaziridwan/ender3-ultra/README.md

 This also means we'll be changing our Klipper to be [Kalico](https://github.com/KalicoCrew/kalico) for easy maintenance.
 It will create worry free Z-Offset Calculation with eddy probe and a bit of sensorless homing.
 Check out [Eddy-NG](https://github.com/vvuk/eddy-ng) for more info.
+--- updates
+Seems like this will be in the mainline firmware sometime soon (when it's stable) according to [this](https://github.com/bigtreetech/Eddy/issues/43) github issue.
+With that update, I'll have no more nozzle digging the bed, and zero manual z-offset calibration.

 ### 2024 updates